-The days are starting to ebb towards winter, with less sunlight, and for some, a feeling of uncertainty as the end of the year approaches and we look ahead toward 2021.
+It’s been a challenging time, and now that we are in the midst of winter, with less sunlight, many of us are still contending with a feeling of uncertainty in the year 2021.
 Many of us still feel overwhelmed, knowing that while we may have built some new resiliency strategies over the past year, the months ahead may require more from us, for a longer period of time.
-Many of us are headed into a holiday season that will look different than in years’ past, and not in ways we had anticipated or hoped.
-We may be sad, frustrated or scared by this.
+We may feel sad, frustrated or scared by this.

-My own journey into the next few months is much the same.
+My own journey has been much the same.
 While I am grateful when I see signs of hope and resilience around me -- the kindness of strangers, the loving support of friends—I have to admit that I am tired of having to look for signs to reassure and steady myself.
-I have personally experienced great losses this year, and my winter will involve holidays without several people whom I love, and our usual traditions.
+I have personally experienced great losses this year, and my winter involved holidays without several people whom I love, and our usual traditions.
 And even with this, I know from my worst experiences that difficult moments pass, even when we can’t see a clear path ahead.

 During uncertain times, I often have to remind myself that I have lived through difficult things.
 Occasionally, I have even emerged from those experiences, though battle-weary, with new self-understanding and skills.
 Throughout my life, therapy has often been a necessary tool for me.
 It has helped me understand that I am often at my best when I don’t know what the future holds, and that while I prefer to know how things will turn out, I am pretty good at improvisation when life is uncertain.
 I have surprised myself with my ability to adapt and remain flexible about what will happen, rather than dwelling on the possibility of a negative outcome, which does nothing to reassure my anxious mind.